CEML Hospital – Angola

 Travel to Lubango, Angola is via Windhoek, the capital city of the country of Namibia, located just south of Angola.
 If it is necessary to over night in Windhoek, accommodations are available near the airport.
 Namibia has attractive games parks and artesian shopping, and one may wish to stay a few additional days in Namibia for vacation.
 Travel to Lubango, Angola via Luanda, the capital city of Angola, is never recommended.

 For current information, please visit the Angolan Embassy website appropriate for your country.
-The visa application process for United States citizens can be challenging and requirement change regularly.
+The visa application process for United States citizens has become streamlined, and can now be completed entirely online.
 INMED Diploma students will be provided up-to-date details upon acceptance into the program.

 Traveler’s Health & Safety